Thames Tributary Darent

 Millstream.
 The ‘New Cut’, was excavated to channel water to the mill, but divided the flow through the village

 Mill, There was a watermill in Otford in 1541 although it could originally have been much earlier.
 The last mill on this site was a corn mill with two waterwheels – and it is thought that this had been the case for some centuries.
 It was the highest mill on the Darent to have two wheels.
 The breast shot waterwheel remained in 1930 One waterwheel was of wood construction, driving three pairs of French Burr millstones and one pair of Peak millstones.
 The machinery was all wooden.
 The second waterwheel was of cast iron, driving two pairs of French Burr stones with cast iron machinery wooden structure incorporating two wheels.
 Its last occupants were specialists in fine timber paneling.
 Above the wheels was a machine-shop, its grinding, sawing and planing machines actuated by pulleys and belts Above this was a cabinet-maker's workshop.
-Their works can be found in Leeds, Chilham and Herstmonceux Castles, Stephen Arthur Baker, a cabinet-maker employed to fix the panels, always left his signature on their reverse.
+Their works can be found in Leeds, Chilham and Herstmonceux Castles and Stephen Arthur Baker, a cabinet-maker employed to fix the panels, always left his signature on their reverse.
 Replaced after a disastrous fire in 1924.
 A mill stone is left in a wall near the site.

 Troutbeck, a much altered polygonal house dating from 1905.
 3-acre garden surrounded by branches of the River Darent.
 Combining the informal landscape of the river, a central pond and small meadow with structural planting.
 King box and yew.
 Knots and topiary shapes